TL;DR

 Tools like Zotero connect better with Firefox, and extensions like 'Tree Style Tab' allow for managing hundreds of research tabs vertically, which is superior for deep dives.

-If you use a MacBook but an Android phone, Chrome is the essential bridge, syncing your open tabs, history, and passwords seamlessly between the two distinct ecosystems.
+If you use a MacBook but an Android phone, Chrome is the essential bridge, syncing your open tabs, history, and passwords smoothly between the two distinct ecosystems.

 Migrating to Chrome is simple.
 Upon installation, Chrome will prompt you to import data.
 Select 'Mozilla Firefox' from the dropdown to transfer bookmarks, history, and saved passwords.
 You will need to re-install extensions from the Chrome Web Store.
 If you used Firefox Containers, you should set up Chrome Tab Groups or create multiple Chrome Profiles to replicate that separation of contexts.